yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 Normally the policy package will be promoted through to upstream environments without any updates.
 However, in some cases, a single policy package for all environments will not be possible.
 For example, you might wish to use different authorization filters in development and testing environments.
 But the policy developer might not have sufficient knowledge to create the necessary configuration for all upstream environments in the policy package.
 In this case, the API Gateway administrator in the upstream environment must use Policy Studio to make the required changes.

 The administrator will open a policy package from the development environment and the current testing environment package (if one exists) in Policy Studio, before making the testing environment-specific updates to the configuration.
 The administrator can save a policy package (`.pol`) and an environment package (`.env`) from Policy Studio.
 They can deploy them as usual to the **Testing Payment API Group** using API Gateway Manager or scripts.
 Alternatively, they can save a single deployment package (`.fed`), and deploy this package.

+## Further promotions to upstream environments

+If further promotions to more upstream environments are required, repeat [Create testing environment package in Configuration Studio](#create-testing-environment-package-in-configuration-studio) and [Deploy configuration to testing environment group](#deploy-configuration-to-testing-environment-group) only.

+{{< alert title="Note" color="primary" >}}
+Some environments (for example, testing and production) might be exact copies of each other, which enables you to deploy the same environment package to both environments.
+In these cases, repeat [Deploy configuration to testing environment group](#deploy-configuration-to-testing-environment-group) only.
+{{< /alert >}}